Help Center for SaaS

 • Set up search success rate tracking: the percentage of searches that result in an article click.
 Target above 70% from launch

-• Track "failed searches": queries that return no results.
-This list is your content gap roadmap for the first 30 days
+• Track failed searches separately.
+This list is your content backlog for the first 30 days

 • Add a simple article rating widget (helpful / not helpful).
 Two clicks, high-value signal